 A court decision in 1969 required assessment of property at 50 percent of value, ending decades-long controversy over tax-assessment rates -- until 1975, when assessments increased to 100 percent of market value.

 The sales tax was removed from food in 1978, then temporarily reinstated during the recession-driven budget crisis in 1982-1983.

-Soon after taking office in January 1993, Governor Mike Lowry (b.
-1939) was excoriated for even suggesting that an income tax might be feasible as he grappled with a $2 billion shortfall in projected state revenue.
+Soon after taking office in January 1993, Governor Mike Lowry (1939-2017) was excoriated for even suggesting that an income tax might be feasible as he grappled with a $2 billion shortfall in projected state revenue.
 State Senator Pam Roach, R-Auburn, spearheaded campaigns for a pair of initiatives that fall.
 Initiative 601 capped the growth in state spending according to a formula based on inflation and population growth, while Initiative 602 would have rolled back virtually all taxes.
 The former passed narrowly, but has since been undermined by subsequent initiatives and statutes.

 Facing the first "Bush Recession," Governor Lowry won changes to B&O tax rates and deferments to attract high-tech businesses along with passage of a comprehensive "Basic Health" care plan.
 His proposal to raise gas taxes found no traction in the Legislature.

 Governor Gary Locke (b.
 1950) took office in 1997, blessed with a growing economy.
 Biennial State revenues rose past $20 billion, thanks to the dot-com bubble.
 But then, in 2000, they plunged when that bubble burst.
 The resulting recession has hit the high-tech-heavy Puget Sound region hard.